 (vii) - Strongest Dissonance

-Some chords have more dissonance than others, the 4th (IV) and the 7th (vii) has strongest dissonance.
+Some chords have more dissonance than others, the 4th (IV) and the 7th (vii) have the strongest dissonance.
 The stronger the dissonance the more desire the listener has for the tonic(I) chord, the home.

 (I) - Home Base (tonic Chord)